ansuff/goodreads-Scraper/README.md

 ./run.sh poetry
 ```

-4. Run the run.sh script to scrape the top 30 books from Goodreads and store them in a SQLite database.
+4. Run the run.sh script to scrape the top 30 books from goodreads and store them in a SQLite database.

 ```bash
 ./run.sh scrap-store